Understand your needs

 Below you will find a list of banned websites, along with a checklist for using a VPN in the UAE.

 With political parties banned, judicial authority rests with seven hereditary rulers who follow Sharia law (laws based on Islamic precepts).
-These laws prohibit things like pre-marital sex, alcohol, and gambling, which is why online content promoting these behaviours are banned.
+These laws prohibit things like pre-marital sex, alcohol, and gambling, which is why online content promoting these behaviors are banned.

 For this reason, the censorship policy concentrates on terrorist or criminal activity, pornography, dating, gambling, certain VoIP services like Skype, and other culturally or religiously offensive internet content.
 This is supposedly to protect public morality, public order, and national security.